 No racial or ethnic differences in the incidence of AIDS-related KS have been observed.

 In the United States, KS is seen in fewer than 10% of homosexual men with AIDS.
-The proportion of KS among AIDS-defining diagnoses is lower in parts of Europe, where there are proportionately fewer cases of AIDS homosexual men (eg, 6.8% of Italian AIDS patients), and higher in parts of Africa, where KS is endemic in the non–HIV-infected population.
+The proportion of KS cases among patients with AIDS-defining diagnoses is lower in parts of Europe, where there are proportionately fewer cases of AIDS in homosexual men (eg, 6.8% of Italian AIDS patients), and higher in parts of Africa, where KS is endemic in the non–HIV-infected population.
 Among patients with AIDS in the United States, the proportion with KS has declined from the beginning of the AIDS epidemic, possibly as a result of changes in high-risk sexual behavior among homosexual men and the wider use of more effective antiretroviral combination regimens.

 In 1994, unique viral DNA sequences were identified in tumor tissues from patients with AIDS-related KS, which led to the identification of a new virus called human herpesvirus type 8 (HHV-8).
 HHV-8 has been identified in more than 90% of AIDS-KS tumors, as well as in classic KS, endemic African KS, and post–organ transplant–related KS.
 It has also been identified in body cavity–based lymphoma/primary effusion lymphoma, multicentric Castleman disease, and angio-immunoblastic lymphadenopathy with dysproteinemia in HIV-infected patients.

 HHV-8 may be transmitted through sexual contact, blood products, or organ transplant.
 The seroprevalence of HHV-8 in AIDS-related KS is nearly 100%.
 HHV-8 has been found in high concentration in the saliva of patients with KS.

 HHV-8 is critical in the pathogenesis of AIDS-related KS.
-The mechanism by which HHV-8 induces KS in susceptible individuals is the subject of intense current investigations.
+The mechanism by which HHV-8 induces KS in susceptible individuals is the subject of intense current investigation.

 Environmental and host factors

 Various environmental and host factors, including HIV- and HHV-8–induced cytokines, AIDS-associated infections, the degree of immunosuppression, and antiretroviral therapy, may induce or suppress the development of KS and alter its growth.

 The manifestations of KS in patients with AIDS are variable and range from small, innocuous-looking cutaneous lesions to symptom-producing visceral or oral lesions, which may be troublesome and even life-threatening.
 Although KS occasionally may involve just about every internal organ, it is rarely seen in the bone marrow or central nervous system (CNS).